Gorresio/whiteprocess/README.md

 ### - FAQ
 **Can you use whiteprocess in a production environment?**

 Yes.
-From the beta version, whiteprocess can be used safely in production environments (it is still better to verify the correct operation in test environments).
+From the beta version, whiteprocess can be used safely in production environments (it is still better to verify the correct operation in test environments: **incorrect configurations may cause denial of services**).

 Remote Control is still experimental.